leyed3704/T.S.A-Capstone-Project/README.md

 - Thomas is the Top Revenue Driver.
 Thomas generated the highest total revenue,also among the highest total deliveries.
 - Karen Has the Lowest Delivery Performance.
 Karen shows the lowest On-Time Delivery Rate.
 ## Final Conclusion:
-- The company needs to focus on Route optimization, Dispatch planning and Driver coaching to Improve On-Time Delivery Revenue Looks Strong but Service Quality is Weak
+- The company needs to focus on Route optimization, Dispatch planning and Driver coaching to Improve On-Time Delivery.
+ Revenue Looks Strong but Service Quality is Weak